 The Alison Gingell building contains a state-of-the-art SuperLab, capable of holding up to 270 people at once.
 The lab's facilities include equipment for microscopy, DNA analysis and forensic testing.

-This course is designed to develop your professional skills and knowledge so that you may achieve a recognised HCPC professional social work qualification.
-The curriculum centres on the Professional Capabilities of Social Work framework currently held by the British Association of Social Workers (BASW) of: professionalism; values and ethics; diversity; rights, justice and economic wellbeing; knowledge; critical reflection and analysis; intervention and skills; and contexts and organisations.
+This course is designed to develop your professional skills and knowledge so that you may achieve a recognised SWE professional social work qualification.
+The curriculum centres on the Professional Capabilities Framework for Social Work currently held by the British Association of Social Workers (BASW) which comprises 9 domains: professionalism; values and ethics; diversity; rights, justice and economic wellbeing; knowledge; critical reflection and analysis; intervention and skills; and contexts and organisations.

 You will study a range of academic topics ranging including the law relating to social work, understanding emotion in social work and essential skills such as communication skills and relationship building , These are all designed to help you to better understand people’s needs and life journeys and should quip you with the underpinning knowledge for practice.

 The course is grounded in practice so that you can experience first-hand the contemporary challenges and rapidly changing patterns of social work provision.
-You will undertake two separate and assessed practice placements, one of 70 days and one of 100.
+You will undertake two separate mandatory and assessed practice placements, one of 70 days and one of 100 days, which are both sourced by the University*.
 Supervised and supported by a qualified social worker and team members, you will explore applying theory to practice, undertake direct work with service users and evidence the capabilities required by completion of the degree.
-Placements potentially cover the whole life cycle from children to elders and a range of service user groups.
+Placements potentially cover the whole life cycle from children to older people and a range of service user groups.

 ranked UK university